-- Investment accounts typically provide potential for greater returns than savings accounts, over longer periods of time
+- Investment accounts typically provide the potential for greater returns than savings accounts, over longer periods of time.

-- An investment account allows you to make decisions regarding how to allocate your funds in the account, based on your appetite for risk, and your investment criteria.
+- An investment account allows you to make decisions regarding how to allocate your funds in the account, based on your risk appetite, and your investment criteria.

 - The past performance of a fund doesn’t guarantee its future performance, which means you’ll need to weigh each fund according to the timeframe of your investment, your risk profile and the objectives of the investment.

 Here are a few questions to ask yourself when taking out an investment account:

 What are your investment objectives?

 - Paying for your children’s education, such as high school or university costs

 What is your timeframe and tolerance for risk?

 Investments accounts typically require a medium- to long-term period of investment.
 The younger you are when you start investing, the more aggressive your strategy can be, because you’ve got plenty of time to ride out inevitable rough patches.
 As you get older, you will need to look at investments that are less risky and more conservative.